RoamGuru Roam Guru

 Seasonal Guide

 Tokyo and Kyoto during cherry blossom season are not the same place.
 One is a city that happens to have trees.
 The other is a forest that happens to have temples.
 I have photographed both for twelve years, published in Monocle and Dezeen, and I still misjudge the light at least once every season.
-Here is what I have learned.
+The truth is, sakura photography is not about having the best camera.
+It is about knowing where to stand, when to arrive, and what to ignore.
+Here is everything I have learned, assembled after years of arriving too late, setting up in the wrong spot, and watching a storm strip an entire grove in forty-eight hours.

 Tokyo: First blooms around March 19.
 Full bloom March 26.
 The season lasts roughly ten days, weather depending.

 Kyoto: First blooms around March 24.
 Full bloom March 31.
-Kyoto blooms later than Tokyo, which confuses people who try to see both at peak in one trip.
-You cannot.
+The gap means you cannot see both cities at peak in one trip unless you time it perfectly and move fast.
+Most people fail.
 Choose one city at full bloom, or accept that one will be early or late.

-Rain is the variable.
+Rain is the variable that no forecast controls.
 A storm during full bloom can strip trees in forty-eight hours.
 Check the ten-day forecast daily.
 Adjust your plans accordingly.
+The best photographers I know treat sakura season like a military operation with flexible retreat options.

 Shinjuku Gyoen National Garden

-Shinjuku Gyoen has three distinct garden styles.
-The Japanese garden photographs best in morning light, before 9am, when the sun clears the eastern buildings.
-The English landscape garden works at golden hour, the last hour before sunset, when the light filters through the Somei-Yoshino canopy.
-The French formal garden is frankly not worth your memory card.
+Shinjuku Gyoen has three distinct garden styles spread across 58.3 hectares.
+The Japanese garden photographs best in morning light, before 9am, when the sun clears the eastern buildings and the pond is still.
+The English landscape garden works at golden hour, the last hour before sunset, when light filters through the Somei-Yoshino canopy and turns the lawns amber.
+The French formal garden is frankly not worth your memory card unless you are shooting a wedding and the couple insists.

-Gear note: Tripods are prohibited.
+Gear note: Tripods are prohibited throughout the park.
 Bring a monopod or practice your hand-holding technique.
 I shoot at 1/125 minimum to avoid motion blur on moving branches.
+VR/IS helps, but nothing beats a fast shutter when the wind picks up.

 Ueno Park

-Best spot: The path between the Tokyo National Museum and the zoo, looking east toward the pagoda.
-The Somei-Yoshino branches frame the five-story pagoda.
+Best spot: The path between the Tokyo National Museum and the Ueno Zoo, looking east toward the five-story pagoda.
+The Somei-Yoshino branches frame the pagoda.
 This works in overcast light, which is fortunate, because March mornings in Tokyo are often gray.

 Meguro River